-We also need to understand the true sustainability impact of agricultural products.
-This is increasingly critical both for Olam and its customers.
+We need to understand the true sustainability impact of agricultural products.
+This is increasingly critical for Olam and its customers.
 The earth’s capacity to continue to provide water, nutrients and a stable climate is at a tipping point.
 Millions of farmers are also in need of a future that is economically and socially sustainable, one in which future generations will invest and grow.

 In 2014 we launched the Olam Farmer Information System (OFIS) – using GPS and detailed surveys, OFIS provides smallholder farmers with far greater data and information on their farms than ever before to help increase yields and quality.